DataDog/serverless-plugin-datadog/README.md

     # Enable tracing on Lambda function using dd-trace, datadog's APM library.
 Requires datadog log forwarder to be set up.
 Defaults to true.
     enableDDTracing: true

-    # When set, the plugin will subscribe the lambda's cloudwatch log groups to the forwarder with the
+    # When set, the plugin will try to subscribe the lambda's cloudwatch log groups to the forwarder with the given arn.
-    # given arn.
-Don't use this if you are already using Datadog's automatic trigger management.
     forwarderArn: arn:aws:lambda:us-east-1:000000000000:function:datadog-forwarder
 ```